FranckW/Asso/README.md

 **StaffMember** has a role which is one item of **Role**

 **HomeActivity** is the main activity.
-This is where the user manages the association, sees members, news etc
+This is where the user manages the association, can go to see members, news etc

 **LoginActivity** is the sign in page.
 It has to have a connected user